Manager of Institutional Giving

 - Update institutional constituent records in Tessitura—COCA’s customer relationship management system—including addresses, profiles, key relationships, research, solicitations and financial projections.

-- Develop detailed budgets for proposals, tracking and summarizing program expenditures for reporting purposes.
+- Collaborate with Director of Development, Controller, and program team to develop detailed budgets for proposals, tracking and summarizing program expenditures for reporting purposes.

 - Maintain annual calendar for grants submission and progress reports as requested by donors.

 - Ensure the fulfillment of all benefits/recognition as necessary.